 Since Philosophy is not usually taught in schools, it is not always easy for students to tell whether they are suited to the subject.
 If you enjoy marshalling arguments pro and con on general issues, if you enjoy puzzle-solving of various kinds, if you enjoy subjects like maths which emphasise rigorous thought, then you might well find that Philosophy is the right subject for you.
 But to get a real feel for the character of the subject, you need to read some Philosophy.

 Note, however, that is not expected that students will have had any formal teaching in Philosophy before reading the subject at Cambridge, and Part IA of the Philosophy Tripos is taught on the assumption that they have not done so.
 Students with A-levels in either Arts or Science subjects are equally acceptable.
-Philosophy at Cambridge can be studied for one year, or two, or three during your Cambridge course: it combines well with a variety of other subjects.

 There are no set subject requirements for Philosophy, although the study of Mathematics at A-level or equivalent is a very useful preparation for logic, which is a compulsory part of the course.